Millisle (horse): Background

-Millisle is a chestnut filly with a white blaze and two white socks bred and owned by the Newtownards-based Stonethorn Stud Farms.
-The filly was sent into training with Jessica Harrington at Moone, County Kildare.
-The filly is named after Millisle, a village in County Down.
+Millisle is a chestnut mare with a white blaze and two white socks bred and owned by the Newtownards-based Stonethorn Stud Farms.
+She was sent into training with Jessica Harrington at Moone, County Kildare.
+The mare is named after Millisle, a village in County Down.

 She was sired by Starpangledbanner who was a champion sprinter in Australia before relocating to Europe where he won the Golden Jubilee Stakes and July Cup in 2010 and took the Cartier Champion Sprinter award.
 As a breeding stallion he had serious fertility problems, but sired a few other good horses including The Wow Signal, Home of the Brave (John of Gaunt Stakes) and Anthem Alexander (Queen Mary Stakes).
 Millisle's dam Green Castle showed little racing ability, failing to win in two starts as a four-year-old in 2003.
 Her dam Green Lucia, who finished second in the Yorkshire Oaks, was a half-sister to Old Vic and closely related to High Top.